ottodeng/md-repo/k8s_terraform_kubespray.md

 The infrastructure Terraform can manage includes low-level components such as compute instances, storage, and networking, as well as high-level components such as DNS entries, SaaS features, etc.

-说白了，就是“Write, Plan, and create Infrastructure as Code”
+说白了，就是“**Write, Plan, and create Infrastructure as Code**”

+---
+首先哦我
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkzMjEzMzc0NSwtOTc0MTYzODU4XX0=
+eyJoaXN0b3J5IjpbLTkyNTgzOTAyNywtOTc0MTYzODU4XX0=
 -->